Estate & Inheritance Tax Planning

 Avoid Federal Estate Taxes With Life Insurance

-Much like planning for the Ohio tax, many large estates offset tax liabilities using life insurance policies.
-Life insurance proceeds can be leveraged to create the needed payment to the estate’s beneficiaries.
+Much like planning for state inheritance taxes,many large estates can help to offset tax liabilities using life insurance policies.
+Life insurance proceeds can be leveraged to account for larger federal estate tax obligations.

 As long as the decedent does not own the life insurance policy and the policy is not made payable to the estate, the IRS does not count those funds toward the gross estate.
-Unlike the Ohio estate tax where only the beneficiary designation of the life insurance policy is most important, ownership and beneficiary designation matters most when calculating federal estate taxes.
+Unlike the New Jersey and Pennsylvania inheritance tax where only the beneficiary designation of the life insurance policy is most important, ownership and beneficiary designation matter most when calculating federal estate taxes.

 There are several techniques that will keep life insurance from being taxed by the federal government.
 Ownership of the policy is the key issue.
 When purchasing a life policy an individual can appoint his or her children as the owners.
 (If the policy was purchased in the past, the owner may assign the policy to a child.)

-Alternatively, residents of Ohio with larger estates might gift the maximum $12,000 dollars to their children each year and in turn have the child use those funds to pay for a life insurance policy.
+Alternatively, individuals or families with larger estates might gift the maximum $14,000 to their children each year and in turn have the child use those funds to pay for a life insurance policy.
 While all of these methods will reduce the size of the owner’s estate and provide a system to pay for inheritance taxes, they can be difficult to implement without proper guidance.
-Reassigning ownership and implementing the maximum gift allowance to purchase a life policy can trigger unwanted taxable consequences.
+Reassigning ownership and implementing the maximum gift allowance to purchase a life policy can trigger unwanted taxable consequences when setup incorrectly.